The title and the post are meant to provoke a bit, and I know I risk being considered a snobbish, or a chauvinist, European.

 In our rapidly changing world, with powerful civilisations about to re-surface, is America seductive enough at a world-wide scale [ie 'culturally hegemonic' world-wide]?

-I’ll say my opinion right away: the cracks Gramsci was saying seem today particularly evident (at least to many Europeans) at a pop culture level [update: whatever the reasons for this.]
+I’ll say my opinion right away: the cracks Gramsci was mentioning seem today particularly evident (at least to many Europeans) at a pop culture level [update: whatever the reasons for this.]
 A civilization doesn’t export its high culture only.
-It exports the sentiments of its whole people with its books (quality works and blockbusters), films etc. and when its tourists, business people, soldiers & the men of the street wander about the planet.
+It exports the sentiments of its whole people with its books (quality works and blockbusters), films, TV serials etc. and when its tourists, business people, soldiers & the men of the street wander about the planet.

-[A Gramscian national-popular culture is where the intellectuals - artists etc. - express at a higher level the elementary sentiments of the common people who thus emotionally and intellectually participate.
+[A Gramscian national-popular notion of culture is where the intellectuals - artists, writers etc. - express at a higher level the elementary sentiments of the common people who thus emotionally and intellectually participate.
 The examples he indicates of 'national-popular' may clarify this Gramscian crucial concept: the Elisabethan theatre, the Greek tragedy or the Italian opera.]

 I mean, when Rome conquered Gaul, Romanization occurred deeply without any organized effort by the Romans.
 That is, the Roman ‘culture’ was felt as superior and seduced the Gauls who became the French - not only the culture of the ‘intellectuals’ (big politicians, generals, writers etc.) was seducing, but that of the merchants, of the soldiers, of the simple citizens as well.